sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 - Screen ✅  (1366x768)

+- Camera ✅  (Works, but without Graphic Drivers, using FaceTime or apps that required it, is really awful).

 - Wi-Fi ✅  (It's working using HeliPort)

+- Bluetooth ✅ (Now it's working).

 Partially Works:

 - Graphics ✅❌  (Like a beta, OCLP isn't made for fix it for now, **-igfxvesa** argument is **NEEDED**).

-- Camera ✅❌  (Works, but without Graphic Drivers, using FaceTime or apps that required it, is really awful).

 - USB Devices ✅❌  (Detect all USB devices, and almost all works, less Massive Storage devices like External HDDs or pendrives)